 Pick, wash and cut waterleaf into small bits.
 Set aside.

-Season meat and stockfish with salt and seasoning cube, boil till tender.
+Season meat and stockfish with salt and seasoning cube, boil until tender.
 Add the dry fish and boil for about 5 minutes.

 Take out some stock and reserve, leaving behind about 3 cups.
 This might seem like a lot of liquid but afang is dry, so it tends to absorb a lot of liquid.